As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

 The Philippine government may waive these requirements if a) the prospective adoptive parent(s) are former Filipino citizens who seek to adopt a relative within the fourth degree of consanguinity, as defined by Philippine law; or b) the prospective adoptive parent seeks to adopt the legitimate child of his/her Filipino spouse.

 Requirements for U.S. Citizens Residing outside of the Philippines

-In those cases, the prospective adoptive parents will pursue the Hague Adoption Convention process and gain legal custody of the child prior to the child receiving an immigrant visa.
+In those cases, the prospective adoptive parents will pursue the Hague Adoption Convention process and gain legal custody of the child before the child receives an immigrant visa.